OmGuptaIND/recorder/readme.md

-# Recorder System using Xvfb, ffmpeg, and PulseAudio.
+# Livestreaming / Recording using Xvfb, ffmpeg, and PulseAudio.

 System works very simply, it uses Xvfb to create a virtual display, PulseAudio to create a virtual audio device, and ffmpeg to record the screen and audio.
 Setups chromedp for the browser automation to record any browser url.